 - 1. Earn a minimum of 25% of all credits applicable to the degree at Southern Union. - 2.
-Successfully complete an exit examination, if required by the program. - 3.
-Earn total credit hours (including transfer and native) equal to the minimum number of credit hours required in the program at the time the degree is granted. - 4.
+Successfully complete a comprehensive examination, if required by the program.

+- 3. Earn total credit hours (including transfer and native) equal to the minimum number of credit hours required in the program at the time the degree is granted. - 4.
 Comply with all formal procedures for graduation in accordance with College policy.

-EMERGENCY MEDICAL TECHNOLOGY

-Certificate Occupational Certificate Associate in Applied Science Degree
+EMERGENCY MEDICAL TECHNOLOGY Certificate Associate in Applied Science Degree

 Students enrolled in the Emergency Medical Technology Program may choose to earn a certificate or to earn the Associate in Applied Science Degree in Emergency Medical Technology.
-The first semester, a certificate of completion is earned following completion of the EMT Program.
-Upon successful completion of the EMT Program, the student is eligible to apply to take the National Registry Examination.
+Upon successful completion of the first semester of the EMS Program (EMT level), the student is eligible to apply to take the National Registry Examination.
 Successful completion of the certification examination allows the student to apply for licensure to practice in the State of Alabama as an EMT.

-Upon completion of the second semester, a certificate in Advanced Emergency Medical Technology (AEMT) is awarded.
-Upon successful completion of the AEMT Program, the student is eligible to apply to take the National Registry Examination and apply for licensure to practice in the State of Alabama as an AEMT.
+Upon successful completion of the second semester of the EMS Program (AEMT level), the student is eligible to apply to take the National Registry Examination and apply for licensure to practice in the State of Alabama as an AEMT.

-The Paramedic program is three semesters in length and leads to an Occupational Certificate or an Associate in Applied Science Degree.
-An Occupational Certificate requires the student to successfully complete all paramedic and general education courses in the curriculum, with the exception of PSY 200, SPH 107, and the Humanities elective.
+The Paramedic level is the third level of the EMS program and is three semesters in length.
+The three levels of EMS lead to a Certificate or an Associate in Applied Science Degree.
+The Certificate option requires the student to successfully complete all paramedic and general education courses in the curriculum, with the exception of PSY 200, SPH 107, and the Humanities elective.
 To earn an Associate in Applied Science Degree, all paramedic and general education courses in the curriculum must be completed.